No pricing info available

 ONCOLOGIA MULTIDISCIPLINARIA AVANZADA, located in Alvaro Obregon, Mexico City, Mexico offers patients Chemotherapy procedures among its total of 51 available procedures, across 1 different specialties.
 Currently, there's no pricing information for Chemotherapy procedures at ONCOLOGIA MULTIDISCIPLINARIA AVANZADA, as all prices are available on request only.
 All procedures and treatments are undertaken by the lead specialist at the Hospital, and they have multiple recognized accreditations, including: AMCG - Asociación Mexicana de Cirugía GeneralCMGO - Consejo Mexicano de Ginecología y Obstetricia

-Dr. César Zepeda Najar, located in Diego Rivera, Tijuana, Mexico offers patients Chemotherapy procedures among its total of 51 available procedures, across 1 different specialties.
-Currently, there's no pricing information for Chemotherapy procedures at Dr. César Zepeda Najar, as all prices are available on request only.
-All procedures and treatments are undertaken by the lead specialist at the Hospital, and they are not accredited by any recognized accreditations institutes
+Dr. César Zepeda Najar, can be found in Diego Rivera, Tijuana, Mexico and offers its patients Chemotherapy procedures as well as 51 other procedures, across 1 different procedure categories.
+At present, there is no pricing information for Chemotherapy procedures at Dr. César Zepeda Najar.
+The pricing information is quite specialised, so it's only available on request.
+The lead specialist at the Hospital will be carrying out all the treatments, and Dr. César Zepeda Najar is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?